Leica X Typ 113 vs Olympus E-PL1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X (Typ 113) and Olympus PEN E-PL1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the E-PL1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL1 was succeeded by the Olympus E-PL2.
+Both the X Typ 113 and the E-PL1 have been discontinued, but can regularly be found used on eBay.
+The E-PL1 was replaced by the Olympus E-PL2, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So how do things add up?
 Is the Leica X Typ 113 better than the Olympus E-PL1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.